libp2p/specs/connections/multiselect2.md

 Multiselect 2.0 replaces the Multistream protocol.
 Compared to its predecessor, it offers:

 1. Downgrade protection for the security protocol negotiation.
-2. Zero-rountrip stream multiplexer negotiation for handshake protocols that take advantage of early data mechanisms (one-roundtrip negotation for protocols / implementations that don't).
+2. Zero-roundtrip stream multiplexer negotiation for handshake protocols that take advantage of early data mechanisms (one-roundtrip negotiation for protocols / implementations that don't).
 3. Compression for the protocol identifiers of frequently used protocols.

 By using protobufs for all control messages, Multiselect 2.0 provides an easy path for future protocol upgrades.
-The protobuf format guarantees that unknown field in a message will be skipped, thus future version of the protocol can add new fields that signal support for new protocol features.
+The protobuf format guarantees that unknown fields in a message will be skipped, thus future versions of the protocol can add new fields that signal support for new protocol features.

 ## High-Level Overview